Posted by Anna Davey in Sports Performance

 Sometimes I just burn out and must take an extra rest day or mix up my sessions.
 For example, if I had a 2-hour session scheduled for Wednesday but I’m feeling abnormally sore and fatigued from my Tuesday session and work, I will change that session to a rest day or a 45-minute session.
 I would also decrease my next session length, so I can get back to quality sessions making progress.

-Remember, training temporarily makes you weaker and then it’s the rest which makes you stronger.
+Remember, training temporarily makes you weaker and then it’s the rest that makes you stronger.